erantanen/my_blog/content/py-intro/lesson_2.rst

 conditionals
 ............

-All programing is based on some type of decision, these decisions are called conditionals.
+Decision making, the "If" statement, it is based on some type of boolean logic or algebra.
-    The first conditional we will look at is the "if" statement.
+What is Boolean algebra?

+`Boolean algebra is the branch of algebra in which the values of the variables are the truth values true and false, usually denoted 1 and 0 respectively.`

+from `Boolean algebra wiki <https://en.wikipedia.org/wiki/Boolean_algebra>`__